-VLOOKUP vs XLOOKUP — When to Use Which
+VLOOKUP vs XLOOKUP: Differences and When to Use Each

 The debate between VLOOKUP and XLOOKUP is one of the most common in the Excel world.
 VLOOKUP has been around since the 1980s, while XLOOKUP arrived in 2020 with Microsoft 365.
 Both look up values in a table, but they differ in flexibility, power, and ease of use.